-Each field contained in a GeoEvent Definition has an associated data type.
-This data type is used when input connectors construct a GeoEvent from streaming data or GeoEvents are deconstructed prior to sending a GeoEvent through an output connector.
+Each field contained in a GeoEvent Definition has an associated field data type.
+This field data type is used when input connectors construct a GeoEvent from streaming event data or when GeoEvents are deconstructed prior to sending a GeoEvent through an output connector.

 Some event-based data streams define schemas in which a single field has multiple entries, like an array.
 These fields are represented in GeoEvent Definitions as fields with a cardinality greater than one.
 Field cardinality is an advanced feature meant to support data streams in which this condition is found.

 Administrators can configure a GeoEvent Definition's cardinality in GeoEvent Manager by changing the cardinality of a field from One to Many.

 Some data feeds define schemas in which a single field is not a discrete data type (for example, date, string, and integer) but is instead a group containing multiple types of data values.
 These fields are represented in GeoEvent Definitions as Groups.
 The discrete data types of each field within a group will be found indented beneath the field group's name.

 Support for field groups is another advanced feature meant to support data feeds in which this condition is found.
 A group field data type can contain nested groups, enabling complex structures to be created.